MichaelKora/kafka-monitoring/README.md

 # Producer and Consumer

+### Create a topic
+To create a topic, open a terminal inside the zookeeper pod and create a topic, like:
+`bin/kafka-topics.sh --create --topic topic1 --bootstrap-server cluster-kafka-bootstrap.kafka:9092 --partitions 12 --replication-factor 1`

 To modify deployments check `deployment/charts/producerapp` or `deployment/charts/consumerapp`. <br>

 ### Update the version tag each time you make a change!